Run for better code

 - Activity tracking (steps, sleep)

 A Bluetooth headset is great if you want to listen to music, books, or podcasts.
-Just don’t get run over, and don’t overdo it.
+Just don’t get run over by a car you can’t hear, and don’t overdo it.
 Music can “pump you up” and lead you to push yourself harder than you’re ready for.
 Consider forgoing music for a while until you’re more in tune with your body.

 Attributes to consider in a Bluetooth headset